isomerpages/moe-sls/_teacher-user-guide/Discover/(E1,vi) Link Activities in ALS Content (New).md

 You may link activities to be recommended in a series when creating ALS content.
 When creating sections for ALS, check the checkbox (Adaptive Learning) Link Activities within Section.
 ![Link Activities in ALS Content](/images/2Teacher/D_Linkactivities.png)

 Checking this checkbox would result in all the activities in the section to be recommended in order when a student experiences it in ALS.
 This allows for the building of context in a section.
 Teachers/ CRDOs need to ensure that a learning outcome is also tagged in the ALS content map for each activity.
-Activities can be linked, e.g.,
+Activities can be linked, as shown in the diagram below.
 ![Link Activities in ALS Content](/images/2Teacher/D_Linkactivities1.png)
 ![Link Activities in ALS Content](/images/2Teacher/D_Linkactivities2.png)